open-webui/open-webui/location/setup/README.md

 ### Use our conda-start.sh script to install with one step

 These steps are for programmers planning to edit and build locally.
+Visit [localhost:8080](http://localhost:8080) if you've already install.
+After the initial one hour or more install, it only take a minute to restart the server using the same conda-start.sh command below.

+If you machine needs updates, our [node, python and conda upgrade page](https://model.earth/io/coders/python) is helpful.
-The install can take over an hour initially.
-It takes less than a minute to restart once installed.
-If you're not planning to edit, you can install faster using a [local Docker instance](https://docs.openwebui.com/).
+If you're not planning to edit, you can install faster using a [local Docker instance](docker).

-Clone with a command or use GitHub Desktop to pull to your computer from [our projects repo](https://github.com/modelearth/projects/).
+We recommend using GitHub Desktop to pull [our projects repo](https://github.com/modelearth/projects/) to your computer, or you can clone with a command:

 	git clone https://github.com/modelearth/projects.git
 	cd projects/

-Next run our [conda-start.sh script](https://github.com/ModelEarth/projects/blob/main/location/setup/script/start.sh) in the root of the "projects" folder.
-It invokes python3.11.
+Next run the following to in the root of the "projects" folder.
+Our [conda-start.sh](https://github.com/ModelEarth/projects/blob/main/location/setup/script/conda-start.sh) script invokes python3.11 so you might need [pyenv](https://model.earth/io/coders/python).

 	bash location/setup/script/conda-start.sh